Glamping-Hub/django-painless-seo/README.md

     class MyModelAdmin(admin.ModelAdmin):
         inlines = [SeoMetadataInline, ]

-Now every time you save a model instance through the admin site the SEO metadata will be updated automatically.
+Now every time you save a model instance through the admin site, the SEO metadata will be updated automatically.

 ## SEO Output